ioet/time-tracker-backend/README.md

 # time-tracker-api

-This is the mono-repository for the backend services and common codebase
+This is the mono-repository for the backend services and their common codebase

 ## Getting started
 Follow the following instructions to get the project ready to use ASAP.